 AKC is a participant in affiliate advertising programs designed to provide a means for sites to earn advertising fees by advertising and linking to akc.org.
 If you purchase a product through this article, we may receive a portion of the sale.

-Dogs are incredibly smart, and they need mental exercise just as much as physical.
-This is particularly true in times of the year when dogs find themselves stuck indoors.
+Dogs are incredibly smart, and they need mental exercise just like they need physical exercise.
+This is particularly true during times of the year when dogs find themselves stuck indoors.
 Boredom in dogs leads to frustration and destructive behavior.
 But giving your dog a cognitive workout burns off excess energy, provides entertainment, and prevents problem behavior.
 There are lots of fun cognitive training games you can play, but toys can challenge your dog’s brain as well.

 Toilet Tube Treat Dispensers